 In Depth: Upper Back

 The spine in the upper back and abdomen is known as the thoracic spine.
-It is one of three sections of the spinal column.
+It is one of the three major sections of the spinal column.
 The thoracic spine sits between the cervical spine in the neck and the lumbar spine in the lower back.

-All three sections make a tower of 24 bones that gives the body structure and houses the spinal cord.
+Collectively, these three sections make a tower of 24 bones that gives the body structure and houses the spinal cord.
 The spinal cord and its nerves facilitate communication between the body and the brain.
 Together, the brain and spinal cord make up the central nervous system.

 Other than protecting the spinal cord, the vertebrae create joints that allow the spine to bend and twist.
 The joints of the thoracic spine are important to arm movement, bending over, and other movements.